evil-morok/lcdtool/README.md

 # lcdtool
-The idea is to create a console application for driving the Raspberry Pi via the 1602 LCD module using the WiringPi library and embedded Python.
+The idea was to create a console application for driving a Raspberry Pi via the 1602 LCD module using the WiringPi library and embedded Python.
 Why so complex?
 Just for fun.
-I want to build on it some extensible interface for my music player.
+So I've built some extensible interface for my music player.

-Almost there.

-What it have for now:
+That's it has for now:

 * Simple menu which contains:
     * Player with: